Missouri Pharmacy Technician Program

 Apply Now

-How to Become a Certified Pharmacy Technician in Missouri
+How to become a certified Pharmacy Technician in Missouri

 Becoming a pharmacy technician in Missouri requires following certain steps to ensure compliance with state regulations.
 The Missouri Board of Pharmacy regulates pharmacy technicians to ensure they meet the necessary qualifications.